hepter/i18n-codelens/README.md

 - **🗂️ Resource Tree View**: Organized view of all translation keys with quick navigation
 - **⚡ Smart Suggestions**: Auto-completion and closest-match positioning for new translations
 - **🧱 Flat/Nested Awareness**: Detects flat translation dictionaries and deeply nested JSON, preserving structure during edits
+- **🧭 Insert Order Strategies**: Control how new keys are placed in locale files — append to end, insert near the closest key (Levenshtein), or fully sort A→Z

 ## Demo